pinkpong111/network-architecture-theory/README.md

 **Empirical support: four processing types already observable in LLMs**

 The four-type classification is not imposed from outside.
-It corresponds to processing patterns already observable inside single-agent architectures:
+It structurally resembles processing patterns already observable inside single-agent architectures:

 ```
 Deterministic processing → Mathematical